rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 Within the set time limit, the payment page is available for customer to proceed payment.
 After the limit exceeds, it will show that the payment page is no longer available.

+### Allowing Customer to Re-pay The Same Order
+If your customer journey allow customer to close the payment page, and you want to allow customer to retry payment for that same order, you can follow this tips.
+When you sent request to Snap API and received Snap Token, you can keep/store that Snap Token associated with your Order ID.
+You can re-call `window.snap.pay(SNAP_TRANSACTION_TOKEN')` again on frontend with that same Snap Token to open the payment page popup, as [long as it is not expired](#snap-token-expiry-time).

+Alternatively if you prefer to create another Snap Token, you can [follow the next section.](#re-creating-snap-token-for-particular-order)

+### Re-creating Snap Token for Particular Order
 At the state of customer have not chosen/proceed with any payment method within the Snap payment page, you can still re-initiate create Snap transaction using the *same Order ID*, since the Order ID is not yet utilized.
 New Snap token & url will be generated, and the older token & url will no longer be valid.

+But that will no longer work if the customer has proceeded to choose/confirm to pay with certain payment methods, the status may have changed to `pending`.
+This also applies to when the customer has successfully paid the transaction.
+You will get API error message `transaction_details.order_id sudah digunakan`.
+This is to prevent duplication of payment order id on Midtrans side.

+To avoid Order ID duplication, you can also change your implementation logic to allow one Order ID on your system to have-many payment Order ID on Midtrans (one-to-many relationship). e.g. for Order ID: `web-order-321` your system can send request to Snap API with timestamp suffix on Order ID param like `web-order-321-{$timestamp}`.
+So that you can have many Snap Token recreated for that one particular order.

 ### Note on Core API Get Status
 When a transaction is created on *Snap API*, it does not immediately assign any payment status on *Core API's* Get Status response.